-Sales for the quarter ended September 30, 2021 were \$625.3 million compared to \$472.2 million in the comparative period in 2020, representing an increase of \$153.1 million or 32.4%, due to the factors discussed below.
+Sales for the year ended December 31, 2021 were \$2.54 billion versus \$1.61 billion in 2020, representing an increase of \$929.9 million or 57.6%, due to the factors discussed below.

-Sales for the Building Materials segment increased by \$151.2 million or 32.6%, largely due to the results from the Acquisitions (increase in sales of approximately 45.3%), which was partially offset by a decrease attributable to the Company's legacy operations, as a result of the previously discussed construction materials price declines during the third quarter.
+Sales for the Building Materials segment increased by \$927.1 million or 58.8%, largely due to the results from the Acquisitions (increase in sales of approximately 34.5%), with the balance of the increase attributable to the improvements in product pricing within the Company's legacy operations.
+Quarantine-related activities continued to drive demand and unprecedented pricing increases through the first half of 2021, before reaching a peak in May 2021 and declining sharply until August 2021, but only partially offsetting the impact of the price gains made during the first half of 2021.

-The Company's sales in the quarter were made up of 66% of construction materials, compared to 65% during the same quarter last year, with the remaining balance of sales resulting from specialty and allied products of 30% (2020 - 30%) and other of 4% (2020 - 5%).
+The Company's sales in the year were made up of 74% of construction materials, compared to 65% last year, with the remaining balance of sales resulting from specialty and allied products of 22% (2020 - 29%) and other of 4% (2020 - 6%).